abhinayasangepu6-droid/Fundsroom-ERP/README.md

 - `POST /products` — create
 - `GET /products` — list (supports search & pagination)
 - `PUT /products/:id` — update
+- `GET /products/:id/movements` — audit trail of stock changes for a product

 **Challans**
+- `POST /challans` — create a challan as a **Draft**.
+Does not touch stock yet.
-- `POST /challans` — create a challan.
-Validates stock availability for every line item inside a database transaction; if any product has insufficient stock, the entire request is rejected and rolled back (no partial updates, no negative stock).
-On success, `current_stock` is deducted for each product.
+- `POST /challans/:id/confirm` — confirms a Draft challan.
+Validates stock availability for every line item inside a database transaction (with row-level locking via `SELECT ...
+FOR UPDATE`); if any product has insufficient stock, the entire request is rejected and rolled back (no partial updates, no negative stock).
+On success, deducts `current_stock` for each product, logs each deduction to `stock_movements`, and marks the challan `Confirmed`.
 - `GET /challans` — list (paginated)
 - `GET /challans/:id` — get one

-A Postman collection is included alongside this README for testing all endpoints directly.
+A Postman collection (`Fundsroom-ERP.postman_collection.json`) is included in the repository root for testing all endpoints directly.

 ---

 ## Assumptions Made

 - All 4 roles can currently access all modules — the API does not yet enforce per-role permissions on top of authentication (see Known Limitations).
-- Challans are created directly with a `products` array of `{product_id, quantity}` supplied by the frontend; product price/name are looked up server-side at creation time rather than being trusted from the client where relevant.
+- Challans are created directly with a `products` array of `{product_id, quantity}` supplied by the frontend; product price/name are looked up server-side rather than being trusted from the client.
-- A challan's `status` defaults to `Draft` since a full Draft → Confirm workflow was out of scope for this submission.
+- A challan's `status` starts as `Draft` and only moves to `Confirmed` (with stock deducted) via the separate confirm endpoint — matching the assignment's required Draft → Confirmed business flow.
-- Given the assignment's time constraint, **Option B** was chosen: build all 4 modules to a working, tested, basic-CRUD standard rather than building one module in full depth.
-This was a deliberate scope decision, not an oversight.
+- Given the assignment's time constraint, **Option B** was chosen initially: build all 4 modules to a working, tested, basic-CRUD standard rather than building one module in full depth.
+The Draft → Confirm workflow and stock movement log were added as a follow-up iteration once core CRUD and deployment were stable.

 ---